vitr-archive/valet4windows/README.md

 ### Roadmap
+- [ ] Implement the same tests as for Mac and maybe some more
 - [x] Move caddy exec to bin, Caddyfile config to ~/.valet
 - [ ] Port all original mac Valet commands
     - [x] open